What is Carer’s Allowance?

-- you’re doing a course described as full-time by the establishment providing it
+- study a course described as full-time by the establishment providing it

-- you earn no more than £120 a week after certain deductions (like Income Tax) have been made.
+- earn more than £139 a week after certain deductions (like Income Tax) have been made

 Visit gov.uk for more information.

 The person you care for may lose money if you claim Carer’s Allowance, so it is always best to seek advice before making a claim.
-You could get £64.60 a week if you care for someone at least 35 hours a week and they get certain benefits.
+Carer’s Allowance is £76.75 a week.

 For each week you get Carer’s Allowance you’ll automatically get National Insurance credits.